 State and federal laws do prohibit transgender discrimination, and protect an individual in order to transition at work, dress according to gender identity, be called by the preferred name and pronoun, use restrooms/locker rooms consistent with gender identity, have privacy concerning transgender status and medical information, and have employee records fully updated.

 There are federal laws that offer protections for transgender individuals working for the federal government.
 These include the Title VII of the Civil Rights Act of 1964, the Civil Service Reform Act of 1978, Executive Order 13087 and Executive Order 13672.
 As of July 2014, almost a dozen states – and D.C. and Puerto Rico – explicitly prohibit discrimination based on gender expression or identity.
 Moreover, state or local government employees are protected by state constitutions prohibiting employment discrimination on the basis of sex and nine states specifically prohibit gender discrimination in state employment.

 Discrimination Lawyers in New York

 If you or someone you know has been discriminated against in the workplace as a LGBT individual, or experienced any other type of employment discrimination, contact a skilled discrimination attorney in New York at Levine & Blit, PLLC right away to protect your workplace rights.
-For an initial, free consultation, call (212) 967-3000 toll free today.
+For an initial, Free Case Evaluation, call (212) 967-3000 toll free today.